 A grand bedroom with a four-poster bed, lounge area and two large windows

-The Maharaja Suite is just one of the opulent rooms at LaLiT Grand Palace in Srinagar.
+The Maharaja Suite is just one of the opulent rooms at The LaLiT Grand Palace in Srinagar.
 The LaLiT Group

-4. LaLiT Grand Palace, Srinagar, Kashmir
+4. The LaLiT Grand Palace, Srinagar, Kashmir

 Best to kick back and unwind

-Against the backdrop of the imposing Zabarwan mountains, with stunning vistas of Dal Lake, where wooden boats - shikara - ply up and down, the LaLiT Grand Palace hotel began life as Maharaja Pratap Singh’s residence in 1910.
+Against the backdrop of the imposing Zabarwan mountains, with stunning vistas of Dal Lake, where wooden boats - shikara - ply up and down, The LaLiT Grand Palace hotel began life as Maharaja Pratap Singh’s residence in 1910.
 The rooms are dotted with exquisite handwoven Kashmiri carpets and fireplaces to keep cozy during even the coldest winter nights.
 For the ultimate indulgence, stay at the opulent Maharaja Suite, which comes with four-poster beds, a dressing table and a writing desk all made of local deodar wood.

 5. Stok Palace Heritage Hotel, Leh, Ladakh